-Figure 14 Devonshire Square and The square
+Figure 15 Devonshire Square and The Square

 13.1.10 Increasing provision for parking within the village is challenging.
 Currently the village is served by the car park on the racecourse.
 Access to this car park requires vehicles to drive through the village centre, causing conflicts with pedestrians and adding to congestion.

 Options for parking closer to access points into the village would help to minimise congestion, however, any proposal would need to be carefully considered and robustly justified if it were to be sited in an open green space on the edge of the village.
-The locations suggested in the Township Initiative, to the south of the Causeway and south west of Greenfield House are both considered to be inappropriate due to the harmful impact they would have on the setting, character and appearance of the conservation area.
-It is considered that the benefits of providing more parking on either of these sites would probably not offset the harm to the conservation area; the fields north and south of the Causeway are designated as amenity open space (no public access), identified on the SLDC Policies Map:

-https://my.southlakeland.gov.uk/mysouthlakeland.aspx Further assessment, design and consultation is recommended on parking options.
+The locations suggested in the Township Initiative, and any other potential location for parking that may come forward in the future will need to carefully consider the impact of development to avoid harm to the character and appearance of the conservation area and other heritage assets, including their settings.